lifelike-toolkit/documentation/modules/brain.md

 * Adds a character to the characters list.
 * Parameters:
   * name: Unique name of the character.
   * background: Background of the character.
+More detailed is better.

 `update(self, name: str, background: str) -> None`
 * Updates a character's background.
 * Parameters:
   * name: Unique name of the character.
   * background: New background of the character.
+More detailed is better.

 `delete(self, name: str) -> None`